 Hypertonic means that the salt concentration is higher than 0.9 %.
 Inhaling hypertonic saline via a nebuliser can help to break this vicious cycle by dissolving the excess mucus and making it easier to cough it up to get rid of it.
 During the COVID pandemic scientists even looked at hypertonic saline to inhibit the reproduction of the virus in our airways: On the basis of in vitro experiments they were able to show that mildly hypertonic saline can completely block the replication of the virus1.
 Inhaling hypertonic saline can be the right choice if you suffer from excess mucus with an acute respiratory infection.
 If you have a chronic respiratory disease, please consult your doctor about nebulised hypertonic saline.

-This video explains the effects of inhaling saline solutions with different salt concentrations via a nebuliser.
+This video explains the effects of saline nebuliser solutions with different salt concentrations.

 PARI nebuliser systems are of the highest quality and extremely durable